virtualroot/awesome-opentofu/README.md

 ### Wrappers

-*Simplify your OpenTofu workflows with a thin wrapper*
+*Simplify your OpenTofu workflows with a thin wrapper.*

 - [Terragrunt](https://terragrunt.gruntwork.io/) - Keep your configurations DRY, work with multiple Terraform modules, and manage remote state.
 - [Terramate](https://github.com/terramate-io/terramate) - Automation, orchestration and code generation for OpenTofu, Terraform, Kubernetes, and others.